-Human Rights Watch documents right abuses around the world.
+Human Rights Watch: documents and reports on abuses around the world.
 Search for these by country or topic.

-Kids Go Global: information and videos for kids.
+Kids Go Global: information and videos for young people.

 Path to Dignity – The Power of Human Rights Education: shows the impact of human rights education among school children in India, law enforcement agencies in Australia and women victims of violence in Turkey.
 View the trailer or watch the entire film (28 mins).